 Typically, non-melanoma skin cancer is caused by too much sun exposure.
 It can also be brought on by the use of tanning beds or sun lamps, which is why individuals are so often told to protect their skin when out in the sun and avoid tanning beds and sun lamps altogether.

 What Is the Diagnosis Process for Non-Melanoma Skin Cancer?

 Non-melanoma skin cancer is often easy to spot.
 Typically, it will appear as a growth on the skin that changes in shape, size, and color.
 It could be a sore that never fully heals, or a mole that begins to show signs of an altered appearance.
-These growths are commonly found on the nose, head, neck, shoulders, back, and chest – the areas that, for most people, see the most sun.
+These growths are commonly found on the nose, head, neck, shoulders, back, breast, and chest – the areas that, for most people, see the most sun.
 A dermatologist will get a sample of the skin growth, called a biopsy, which is sent to a lab and tested for cancer cells.

 Am I at Risk for Non-Melanoma Skin Cancer?

 According to non-melanoma skin cancer facts from the Skin Cancer Foundation, 90 percent of non-melanoma skin cancer is caused by ultraviolet (UV) radiation.
 UV radiation from the sun is strongest during the middle of the day, and artificial UV radiation (from tanning beds or sun lamps) is just as dangerous.
 Individuals who are at a higher risk of non-melanoma skin cancer include: